eliasdorneles/eliasdorneles.github.io/site/blog/the-joy-of-yaml.md

 didn't felt like I had much to say.
 There is so much being said on the Web, lots of great stuff, but also tons of crap too, and I didn't feel like adding to the noise.
-I've learned loads of stuff, but not in the mood for sharing, and anyway the most important stuff wasn't at all related to tech.
+I've learned loads of stuff, but not in the mood for sharing, and anyway the most important stuff wasn't related to tech.

 But today I've got the itch to write, and this little comeback is to tell you that I think [YAML](https://en.wikipedia.org/wiki/YAML) is a pretty cool thing because it